 The Oklahoma Law Review, in general, follows The Bluebook: A Uniform System of Citation (20th edition, 2015), published by the Harvard Law Review Association.
 The Chicago Manual of Style and Webster's Third New International Dictionary are followed for style, in hyphenation, capitalization and spelling.
 If these sources are not available to you, please consult a current copy of the Review for matters of style and citation form.

-The Review is published quarterly, and issues are dated Fall, Winter, Spring, and Summer.
+The Review is published online four times a year, and issues are dated Fall, Winter, Spring, and Summer.
 The first issue of each volume is the Fall issue.
-For information on space availability, topic and content evaluation, and specific publishing deadlines, contact Alex Duncan, editor-in-chief, at email@example.com or by phone at (405) 325-5192; or contact the Review by mail at the University of Oklahoma College of Law, 300 Timberdell Rd., Norman, OK 73019.
+For information on space availability, topic and content evaluation, and specific publishing deadlines, contact Michael Nash, editor-in-chief, at email@example.com or by phone at (405) 325-5192; or contact the Review by mail at the University of Oklahoma College of Law, 300 Timberdell Rd., Norman, OK 73019.

 When you submit an article, please indicate if your article has been submitted to more than one publication.
-We will endeavor to acknowledge receipt of your article within one day after receipt, either directly or via Expresso’s acknowledgement process.
 Please inform us if your submission is accepted for publication elsewhere.